 Most red dot sights come with factory mounts.
-Aimpoint and Trijicon are the only two companies that sell some of their products without mounts, so the buyer has remember to buy mounts.
+Aimpoint and Trijicon sell some of their products without mounts, so the buyer has to buy mounts.

 There are more optic mounts made available for red dot sights on the market than the ACOG.